Instrument with Actions

 Results

-In this way, many different types of user interaction or event can be tracked anonymously, and the data shown on appropriately configured Dashboard widgets.
-An example is shown below:
+In this way, many user interactions or events can be tracked anonymously and the data shown on Dashboard widgets.
+For example: